Joint & Dual Programs

 UC Berkeley School of Law, University of California at Berkeley

 This dual degree program is normally completed in four years.
-Students take a full year at either Boalt Hall or The Fletcher School, followed by a full year at the other school.
-At least one semester in the remaining two years must be spent in residence at The Fletcher School, and the other three semesters should be spent at Boalt Hall.
-For the Boalt Hall JD degree, joint degree candidates must: spend two full academic years in residence; complete the required curriculum during their first year; meet the professional responsibility and writing requirements; and complete 85 law units.
-Eight units of Fletcher School courses may be credited to the JD degree.
+Students take a full year at either UC Berkeley School of Law or Fletcher, followed by a full year at the other school.
+At least one semester in the remaining two years must be spent in residence at Fletcher, and the other three semesters should be spent at the UC Berkeley School of Law.
+For the UC Berkeley School of Law JD degree, joint degree candidates must: spend two full academic years in residence; complete the required curriculum during their first year; meet the professional responsibility and writing requirements; and complete 85 law units.
+Eight units of Fletcher courses may be credited to the JD degree.

 Through this program, Fletcher students earn an MBA from HEC Paris.
 The MBA program at HEC is a unique 16-month general management program, offering courses either entirely in English or in English and French.
 HEC Paris is one of the most respected European business schools and is rated among the world's leading international MBAs, and boasts an alumni network of 25,000 graduates.
 With a full-time faculty of 106, the MBA program enrolls approximately 200 students and 80 percent of the student body is drawn from outside France.
 A student is required to spend a minimum of three semesters in residence at Fletcher and three terms (10 months) at HEC.
 A student may begin the program at either school.
 The fully autonomous 240-acre HEC campus is located outside Paris close to Versailles, with commuter train links to Paris.